facebook/react-native-website/docs/performance.md

 But first, [**make sure that Development Mode is OFF!**](performance.md#running-in-development-mode-dev-true) You should see `__DEV__ === false, development-level warning are OFF, performance optimizations are ON` in your application logs.

 Another way to profile JavaScript is to use the Chrome profiler while debugging.
 This won't give you accurate results as the code is running in Chrome but will give you a general idea of where bottlenecks might be.
-Make sure that the `debuggerWorker.js` thread is selected under Chrome's `Sources` tab and then run the profiler under the `Performance` tab.
+Run the profiler under Chrome's `Performance` tab.
+A flame graph will appear under `User Timing`.
+To view more details in tabular format, click at the `Bottom Up` tab below and then select `DedicatedWorker Thread` at the top left menu.

 ### Profiling Android UI Performance with `systrace`